 - It is a very flexible and scalable model and can be used in small, medium, and large networks.

 - TCP/IP is also a very reliable model.
-It is designed to be robust and handle a large amount of data without losing any information.
+It is designed to be robust and to handle a large amount of data without losing information.

 - It uses a modular approach, making it easy to add new features and services.

-- It uses a layered approach which makes it easy to understand and troubleshoot.
+- It uses a layered approach, which makes it easier to understand and troubleshoot.

 - It supports many routing protocols.